13 Jul 2023

-This year, Matariki will be formally recognised as a public holiday in Aotearoa.
-Te Mātahi o te Tau (The new year) is all about honouring and remembering our loved ones that we’ve lost since the last rising of Matariki, and celebrating the present – gathering together and looking to the future and the promise of the new year.
+14 Hōngongoi marks the second year of Matariki being recognised as a public holiday in Aotearoa.
+Te Mātahi o te Tau (the new year) is all about honouring and remembering our loved ones that we’ve lost since the last rising of Matariki, and celebrating the present – gathering together and looking to the future and the promise of the new year.

 How can we celebrate Matariki?